AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 * [TDD or Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), which involves writing the unit tests incrementally, immediately before the implementation is developed; write a test, write the implementation to make the test pass.
 * Implementation-first Development, which involves developing working code first and then writing tests that validate said code.

 In this tutorial, the latter approach is used (as we've already created a working **BylineImpl.java** in a previous chapter).
 Because of this, we must review and understand its public methods' behaviors, but also some of its implementation details.
-This may sound contrary, as a good test should only care about the inputs and outputs, however when working in AEM, there are a variety of implementation considerations that are required to be understood in order to construct working tests.
+This may sound contrary, as a good test should only care about the inputs and outputs, however when working in AEM, there are various implementation considerations that are required to be understood in order to construct working tests.

 TDD in the context of AEM requires a level of expertise and is best adopted by AEM developers proficient in AEM development and unit testing of AEM code.

 ## Setting up AEM test context  {#setting-up-aem-test-context}

-Most code written for AEM relies on JCR, Sling or AEM APIs, which in turn, require the context of a running AEM to execute properly.
+Most code written for AEM relies on JCR, Sling, or AEM APIs, which in turn, require the context of a running AEM to execute properly.

 Since unit tests are executed at build, outside the context of a running AEM instance, there is no such context.
 To facilitate this, [wcm.io's AEM Mocks](https://wcm.io/testing/aem-mock/usage.html) creates mock context that allows these APIs to _mostly_ act as if they are running in AEM.